Webinar Series Prepares Lawmakers to “Understand Controls, Harness Economics of Sports Wagering.”

-A team of global experts from multiple disciplines will inaugurate a series of Webinars, beginning Thursday, March 15 with a special session designed to guide state lawmakers and other stakeholders as they prepare for the potential legalization of sports betting in the United States.
+A team of global experts from multiple disciplines inaugurates a series of Webinars, designed to guide state lawmakers and other stakeholders as they prepare for the potential legalization of sports betting in the United States.

-This inaugural webinar, titled “Understanding the Controls, Harnessing Power of Sports Wagering,” will be presented by Sportradar, GeoComply and Spectrum Gaming Group, under the auspices of the National Council of Legislators from Gaming States.
+This inaugural webinar, titled “Understanding the Controls, Harnessing Power of Sports Wagering,” presented by Sportradar, GeoComply and Spectrum Gaming Group, under the auspices of the National Council of Legislators from Gaming States.

-Ohio Sen. William Coley, incoming president of NCLGS, will open the webinar.
-Spectrum Managing Director Michael Pollock will moderate, and speakers include:
+- Ohio Sen. William Coley, incoming president of NCLGS, opens the webinar.
+Spectrum Managing Director Michael Pollock moderates, and speakers include:

 About Spectrum Gaming Group: Spectrum has performed advisory and consulting work for gaming operators, regulators and legislatures in 36 US states and territories and 47 countries on six continents.
 Spectrum also serves as the Executive Director for the National Council of Legislators from Gaming States NCLGS, an organization of lawmakers that shares the goal of promoting best practices.
 Spectrum’s sister companies include Spectrum Gaming Capital, based in New York, and Spectrum Asia, based in Bangkok and Tokyo.